jerome-lux/pymosaic/README.md

 ## 4. Tips
 - Try different reuse values to tune the mosaic.
 With small reuse values, the produced mosaic could be less accurate, but it can creates interesting effects.
 High reuse values produce accurate mosaic, but with no tile variety in homogeneous zones.
-- Prefer brute-force when the number of images used for tiles is <100k
+- Prefer brute-force when the number of images used for tiles is not too large.